CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 <pre style="color: silver; background: black;">-bash-4.2$ sbatch quality_control.sh</pre>

 fastqc will create the files "trimmed_file_fastqc.html".
 To have a look at one, we need to move all of our "trimmed_file_fastqc.html" files into a single directory, and then <a href="https://www.techrepublic.com/article/how-to-use-secure-copy-for-file-transfer/">secure copy</a> that folder to our local directory.
 Then, we may open our files!
-If that seems like too much work for you, you may open the files directly through this github.
-Simply click on any "html" file and you may view it in your browser immediately.
-Because of this, the steps mentioned above will not be placed in this tutorial.

 This script will also create a directory "trimmed_data".
 Let's look inside of that directory: